fivethirtyeight/nfl-elo-game/README.md

 ```

-Okay, looks like changing home field advantage from 65 to 100 points isn't a good idea.
+OK, looks like changing home-field advantage from 65 to 100 points isn't a good idea.
 With that tweak, our generated probabilities perform worse historically than the official FiveThirtyEight Elo probabilities.

 ## Making 2017 forecasts